-- 1) Awareness: How do you raise awareness about our company's products and services? - 2) Evaluation: How do you helpc ustomers evaluate our organization's Value Proposition? - 3) Purchase: How do you allow customers to purchase specific products and services? - 4) Delivery: How do you deliver a Value Proposition to customers? - 5) How do you provide post-purchase customer support? - Think about supply, marketing, distribution, communication chanels are they effective/cost efficient? - In the previous business, did you plan each of these phases?
+- 1) Awareness: How do you raise awareness about your company's products and services? - 2) Evaluation: How do you helpc ustomers evaluate our organization's Value Proposition? - 3) Purchase: How do you allow customers to purchase specific products and services? - 4) Delivery: How do you deliver a Value Proposition to customers? - 5) How do you provide post-purchase customer support? - Think about supply, marketing, distribution, communication chanels are they effective/cost efficient? - In the previous business, did you plan each of these phases?
 What customer feedback information can you use to advance your new business?

-18 SOURCE: https://www.strategyzer.com/books/business-model-generation
+18 SOURCE: HTTPS://WWW.STRATEGYZER.COM/BOOKS/BUSINESS-MODEL-GENERATION